AFROSCREEN project

 The project’s objectives

-• Detect SARS-CoV-2 variants and other emerging pathogens.
+• Detect and characterize emerging and re-emerging pathogens.

-• Assist in public health decision-making at the national and international level.
+• Support public health decision-making at national and international level.

 In the long term, the program will consolidate technological platforms by structuring a sustainable network for monitoring emerging pathogens in Africa, thus responding to the challenges of “One Health – Global Health”.